-From 7 to 9 February 2019 in Sarajevo, Sarajevo Open Centre will organize for the seventh time the International Queer Film Festival Merlinka, that has been organized in Belgrade for 10 years already, with the idea to promote movies that tackle LGBTI topics.
+From 7 to 9 February 2019 in Sarajevo (in cinema Meeting point and Club Monument), Sarajevo Open Centre will organize for the seventh time the International Queer Film Festival Merlinka, that has been organized in Belgrade for 10 years already, with the idea to promote movies that tackle LGBTI topics.
 This year’s Merlinka in Sarajevo will offer awarded movies; discussion on how the performance arts shows queer topics and characters; promotion of a book on sisterhood and unity; concert of the band U pol’ 9 kod Sabe, from Croatia; drag show of five Belgrade queens; while DJ and DJanes from BiH, Montenegro and Serbia will be in charge of putting up great parties until dawn.

 On Thursday, 7 February, after the Festival opening ceremony at 6 P.M, there will be screening of the movie Vita and Virginia directed by Chanya Button, and the main roles played by Gemma Arterton, Elizabeth Debicki and Isabella Rossellini.
 It is the screening of the fascinating and true story about the love affair between the famous writer Vita Sackville West and literary icon Virginia Woolf.
 After the film, we will enjoy the multi-genre Program by the DJane Sabien (BiH).